eestrada/dpthree/README.md

 * `basestring` has been removed in Python 3 because `str` and `bytes` do not share a common parent anymore.
 Use `isinstance(obj, (str, bytes))` instead.

+## License/Copyright/Copying

+Unless otherwise noted, this code is made available under the [UNLICENSE](https://unlicense.org/), a public domain dedication with fallback [copyfree](http://copyfree.org/) license terms for places where public domain is not usable.